Education for the Development of Leadership and Service (EDLS) is an integral part of the educational experience at AGS.

 Atlanta Girls’ School has developed leadership skills and standards for each Middle School grade level.

-In sixth grade, Atlanta Girls’ School helps each student develop and maintain a positive self-image and understanding of herself so that she will be a productive member of any group—either as an active participant or leader.
-Sixth grade girls at AGS begin to engage in critical concepts such as personal responsibility, physical and emotional self-awareness, and leadership potential.
+In sixth grade, Atlanta Girls’ School helps each student develop and maintain a positive self-image and understanding of herself so that she will be a productive member of any group—either as an active participant or leader, who is beginning to understand relationships, communication, and decision-making.
+Sixth grade girls at AGS engage with critical concepts such as personal responsibility, physical and emotional self-awareness, and leadership potential.
 Each student also takes steps to assume responsibility for her own learning by developing and strengthening study skills such as time management and task prioritization.
-Four areas are targeted for growth in sixth grade EDLS classes: personal responsibility, critical thinking, relationships/communication, and decision making.
+Three areas are targeted for growth in sixth grade EDLS classes: self-direction and personal responsibility, empathy and care for others, and civic consciousness with regard to campus, home, and school.

-7th Grade – Growing and Nourishing Ourselves in Our Community
+7th Grade – Growing Ourselves in the Community

-By actively serving in both the AGS garden and in metro-area gardens early in the year, students gain an awareness of what is needed to “feed” and grow a healthy girl, family, village, and world.
-Students also spend time learning how to nourish and grow their brains though an interactive look at study skills and ways to prepare for each day, culminating in a sense of how they best learn.
-Students also learn how to express themselves through the spoken and written word.
+Students spend time learning how to nourish and grow their brains though an interactive look at study skills and ways to prepare for each day, culminating in a sense of how they best learn.
+Students will delve into the functions that contribute to the strength of a team that include trust, conflict/communication, personal commitment/accountability, and result-insight.
+Through debate, 7th grade girls also learn how to better express themselves with both the spoken and written word.
+In addition, students will look toward fulfilling the needs of others in the greater Atlanta area, while focusing on developing patience and tolerance for others.

 Upper School EDLS